MANIFESTOS

 Sailing by your True North

 Your True North holds steady, even as the sea keeps moving.
-Your course will curve, winds will shift, and you’ll tack and adjust in rhythm with the living ocean, moving as it moves.
+Your course will curve, winds will shift, and you’ll tack and adjust with the living ocean.

 The more you honor that compass, the more freedom you gain.
 You recognize your harbors.
 You know which storms to meet and which waters to pass by.